REFORPAC 2025: US, JASDF medics conduct aeromedical evacuation training

 |0

-This work, REFORPAC 2025: US, JASDF medics conduct aeromedical evacuation training [Image 23 of 23], by SSgt Spencer Tobler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, REFORPAC 2025: US, JASDF medics conduct aeromedical evacuation training, by SSgt Spencer Tobler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.